-And Jimmy tried really hard to get her first word to be “dada.”
+Jimmy had a new mission this time: he tried really hard to get her first word to be “dada.”

 “I just want the baby’s first word to be ‘dada.’
 I don’t care if she’s smart.
-I have one agenda,” he says.
+I have one agenda,” he said.

 He was so fixated on this agenda that he even published a children’s book, ‘Your Baby’s First Word Will Be Dada.’

 “The thing about this book is there’s no real point to it. … It’s a selfish thing.”
-He joked while announcing the book, which is available on Amazon.
+He joked while launching the book, which is available on Amazon.

 All about the babies

-Jimmy was so happy on the birth of his daughter that he said he was totally “freaking out.”
+Fallon could hardly contain his excitement on the birth of his daughter; he admitted he was totally “freaking out.”

-Reasonably, he can’t get enough pictures of the girls.
-“I promised myself I wouldn’t be that guy when I had a baby, like, “Oh, you want to see a picture of my babies?”
+Reasonably, now he can’t get enough pictures of the girls.
+“I promised myself I wouldn’t be that guy when I had a baby, like, ‘Oh, you want to see a picture of my babies?’
 My whole iPhone is just all baby pictures.
 It used to be, I guess, food?
 I don’t know what else you take with your iPhone — it’s brunch or babies. …” he told NPRs Morning Edition.